 A Plump and Perky Turkey by Teresa Bateman is such a cute and funny book about a town that needs a turkey and the hilarious lengths they go to to find one.
-The town is sadly outwitted by the turkey and end up eating shredded wheat for thanksgiving.
+The turkey outwits the townfolk and they end up eating shredded wheat for thanksgiving.
 The illustrations kept my little man interested when he was a toddler but he only started understanding the dark humor at around 4.
 I love this book because of the humor makes me giggle.
-My son was a little off put by the idea of the towns folk eating the turkey and was relived when he escaped before they shoved him in the oven.
-I like that he is starting to understand that the meat he eats is actually a cooked animal, we take that for granted but for many young kids this is a huge realization!
+My son was a little off-put by the idea of the townsfolk eating the turkey and was relieved when he escaped before they shoved him in the oven.
+I like that he is starting to understand that the meat he eats is actually a cooked animal.
+We take that for granted but for many young kids, this is a huge realization!

 Twas The Night Before Thanksgiving by Dav Pilkey was such a treat to read.
 It’s a reworking of the classic Christmas poem, with a Thanksgiving twist.
-A bus full of kids head off to the turkey farm the day before Thanksgiving and are immediately enamored with the birds.
-When a child asks the farmer what the axe by the door is for… well let’s just say the truth is told and the kids fall apart.
-They don’t stay down for long though, the kids outsmart the farmer and their teacher to save the turkeys from the axe.
-Somehow the author finds a way to make the possible slaughter of these happy friendly, named turkey’s funny.
-My son was giggling while I was kinda nervous that they’d get the axe!
+A bus full of kids heads off to the turkey farm the day before Thanksgiving.
+The kids immediately fall in love with the birds.
+When a child asks the farmer what the ax by the door is for; well let’s just say the truth comes out and the kids fall apart.
+They don’t stay down for long though.
+The kids outsmart the farmer and their teacher to save the turkeys from the ax.
+Somehow the author finds a way to make the possible slaughter of these happy friendly, named turkeys funny.
+My son was giggling while I was kinda nervous that they’d get the ax!
 Great rhymes throughout this hilarious book!

 Thanksgiving at the Tappletons’ by Eileen Spinelli is a really cute story that offers many opportunities for parents to talk about lying, disappointment and what really matters at Thanksgiving.
-The Tappleton’s Thanksgiving dinner is doomed, first the turkey falls in the pond, then there are no pies left at the bakery and then continues to get worse.
-No one wants to be the person to ruin the holiday dinner and keeps it a secret that the part of the meal that was their responsibility is ruined.
-Of course this means they end up eating liverwurst and pickles for dinner but Grandma saves Thanksgiving by reminding them all that it doesn’t matter what they are eating but who they are eating with.
+Doom looms over the Tappleton’s Thanksgiving dinner.
+First, the turkey falls in the pond.
+Then the bakery has no pies and things get worse.
+No one wants to be the person who ruins the holiday dinner.
+They keep it a secret that the part of the meal that was their responsibility fell apart.
+Of course, this means they end up eating liverwurst and pickles for dinner.
+Grandma saves Thanksgiving by reminding them it doesn’t matter what they eat but who they eat with.